check before: 2025-10-01

 Data Security Concerns

-Without proper preparation, users may inadvertently share sensitive information in shared notebooks, leading to potential data breaches.
+Without proper preparation, users may inadvertently share sensitive information in notebooks, leading to potential data breaches or compliance issues.

 - roles: Data Protection Officers, Compliance Managers